victortong-git/learn-assist/README.md

 Check this file for detailed error messages and debugging information.

 ### ❗ Common Issues
-- **"Subject not found"**: Make sure the markdown file exists and is named correctly
+- **"Educational content for subject 'X' not found"**: Make sure the markdown file exists with correct name (eng.md, math.md, phy.md, chem.md, bio.md)
-- **"Empty content"**: Check that your markdown file has content
+- **"Educational content for subject 'X' is empty"**: Check that your markdown file has content
+- **"Both 'subject' and 'question' parameters are required"**: Ensure you're providing both subject and question in your command
 - **Plugin not responding**: Verify the plugin is properly installed in the G-Assist plugins directory
+- **Available subjects reminder**: Plugin will respond with "Available subjects: eng/english, math, phy/physics, chem/chemistry, bio/biology" when subject is not found

 ### 🧪 Testing Your Setup
 Use the provided test file: